tommarien/blog/source/_posts/2011-10-26-wcf-the-one-size-fits-them-all-service-layer-anti-pattern.md

 title: Wcf, the one size fits them all Service Layer anti-pattern
 date: 2011-10-26 08:30
 categories:
-  - architecture
+  - Architecture
-  - opinion
+  - Opinion
-  - wcf
+  - WCF
-comments: true
-sharing: true
-footer: true
 ---

 When you talk with fellow developers and you mention **Service Layer** people automatically hear **WCF Services**.
 Did i miss a book or some guidance document from Microsoft, stating that WCF stands for service layer?